Table of Contents

-Inductive loop detectors are one kind of traffic sensors used to identify the different vehicle classes using the induced current from the loop of a wire which is fixed to the pavement.
-These are extensively used in highways as they possess very high accuracy and economical as well.
+Inductive loop detectors are one kind of traffic sensor used to identify the different vehicle classes using the induced current from the loop of a wire which is fixed to the pavement.
+These are extensively used in highways as they possess very high accuracy and are economical as well.

 There are various types of detectors available based on their functionality and usage.
 They are Pressure type, Push button type, Magnetic, Magnetometer, Inductive loop, radar type, sonic type, radiofrequency type and light emission detectors.
 Out of all these Inductive loop and magnetometer types are widely used for various purposes.

 Inductive loops are very much useful in transmitting the signals by identifying the presence of vehicles passing through the loop.
 The entire process in which loop detectors work is depicted below.

 There are mainly three components for loop detectors that govern the entire mechanism.

 There are various types of detectors available, out of these inductive loop detectors are widely used by traffic engineers due to their and higher accuracy and a wide variety of applications.
 The most common inductive loop detector applications fall into six categories and are described below.

 Inductive loop detectors can be used for isolated intersections to regulate the flow of traffic without considering the operation of adjacent street signals.

 Inductive loop detectors used in open arterial networks ensure that the traffic progress along a roadway by the display of successive green signals for the flow of traffic.

 In closed networks, Inductive loop detectors coordinate a network of intersection signals within a defined area such as the city’s Central Business District (CBD).